© Fotos & Words by Steve Drury

 Firstly there are a few Goth/ Darkwave DJ’s that had published their lists on the web, so we know that scores of Goths took to the floor mostly for ‘Atoms’, which I believe had been noticed due to Strobelight’s monumental release.
 Thanks for the continued support from Martin Oldgoth, Thomas Thyssen and Dragnet to name just a few DJs…

-Where there is no track mentioned, it was ’Atoms’, the rest have been listed.
+Where no track has been listed, then it was ’Atoms’ that was aired.
+The rest have been listed.